-While there is no doubt a neatly manicured landscape helps beautify the look of your home the unfortunate reality of modern life these days is that most householders do not have time to maintain the landscape & grounds that surround their home or property.
+While there is no doubt a neatly manicured landscape helps beautify the look of your home.
+The unfortunate reality of modern day life is most householders don’t have the time to maintain their property.

-Landscape Fabric is one of those products that many gardeners have been using in an effort to control the growth & spread of weeds.
+One such product is Landscape Fabric.
+Many gardeners have been using it in an effort to control the growth & spread of weeds.

 But despite this products popularity, the question remains does it really work?
 Is it worth installing?